Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Proposed Method

 \subsubsection{CAB}

-For channel extrapolation tasks with strong spatial correlations, using convolutional neural network is a natural choice for feature extraction.
-However, conventional convolution is susceptible to interference from unobserved ports within the receptive field, which can degrade the quality of feature representations.
-To overcome this issue, we propose a dual-branch architecture that separately models and predicts the CSI of observed and unobserved ports, thereby enhancing both the modeling accuracy and the robustness of extrapolation.
+To tackle the challenge of irregular sparse observations inherent in FAS, we design the CAB to precisely extract effective information within the receptive field.
+Standard convolution treats all pixels equally, making it difficult to distinguish valid signals from the values at unobserved positions.
+To overcome this, CAB employs a context-aware mechanism that dynamically identifies and weighs valid features from observed ports, ensuring accurate local feature extraction.

 Specifically, we first compute a soft mask (confidence map) over the entire feature map using convolution.
 This soft mask reflects the reliability of each feature.\footnote{Features affected by masked ports are assigned lower confidence, while those from observed regions receive higher confidence.} Then we perform a weighted fusion of the outputs from the convolutional and attention branches to further refine feature extraction within the receptive field.
-For each pixel $x_{o}\in\mathbb{R}^{C}$ on the feature map $F\in\mathbb{R}^{C\times H\times W}$, its corresponding soft mask value $m$ is computed by the following convolutional operation:

-where $\sigma$ denotes the sigmoid activation function, $x_{i}$ represents the input features within the receptive field, $w_{i}$ denotes learnable convolutional filters, and $\mathcal{B}_{o}$ represents the receptive field range corresponding to filter $w^{m}$.
+For each pixel $x_{o}\in\mathbb{R}^{C}$ on the feature map $F\in\mathbb{R}^{C\times H\times W}$, its corresponding soft mask value $m$ is computed by the following convolutional operation: \begin{small} \end{small} where $\sigma$ denotes the sigmoid activation function, $x_{i}$ represents the input features within the receptive field, $w_{i}$ denotes learnable convolutional filters, and $\mathcal{B}_{o}$ represents the receptive field range corresponding to filter $w^{m}$.
 The magnitude of $m$ signifies the confidence level of the feature at that location.
-Conditioned on the learned soft mask $m$, we then introduce a self-attention mechanism \cite{jin2025linformer} to derive a more contextually relevant feature representation $x^{a}$, given by

-where $\left\langle\cdot,\cdot\right \rangle $ denotes the composite operation of dot-product with softmax.
+Conditioned on the learned soft mask $m$, we then introduce a self-attention mechanism \cite{jin2025linformer} to derive a more contextually relevant feature representation $x^{a}$, given by \begin{small} \end{small}where $\left\langle\cdot,\cdot\right \rangle $ denotes the composite operation of dot-product with softmax.
 This self-attention mechanism empowers the model to focus on context information pertinent to the current pixel, thereby enhancing the capability of features to capture and discriminate CSI.
-In parallel, within the convolutional branch, we employ another set of convolution kernels $w^{c}$ to extract local channel features $x^{c}$ by
+In parallel, within the convolutional branch, we employ another set of convolution kernels $w^{c}$ to extract local channel features $x^{c}$ by \begin{small} \end{small}